Part 1: Chat apps

 Use only the newest instructions, not the old ones.

-You want the Vite plugin setup shown above.
-The lesson is not Tailwind specific.
-When generated setup commands fail, ask the model to verify against current documentation and watch whether it combines old and new answers.
+You want the Vite plugin setup shown above, and the lesson isn't Tailwind specific.
+When generated setup commands fail, ask the model to verify against current documentation, and watch whether it combines old and new answers.

 {